Our Faculty

 Violin, Viola, RCM Program

-Zhuo Diao is a graduate of The Central Conservatory of Music in Beijing, China with a Bachelor of Music in Performance, graduating Magna Cum Laude.
-She earned an Artist’s Diploma and a Master’s Degree in Viola Performance from Shenandoah University Conservatory in Virginia.
+Zhuo Diao is a graduate of Central Conservatory of Music in Beijing China with a Bachelor of Music in Performance, graduating Magna Cum Laude.
+Zhuo earned an Artist’s Diploma and a Master’s Degree in viola performance from Shenandoah Conservatory in Winchester VA.

-Being bilingual in Chinese and English, Zhuo is sharing her passion and love for music with both Chinese and English speaking individuals.
+Ms. Diao is bilingual, which enables her to share her passion and love for music with both Chinese and English speaking individuals.

 Carolyn Dignan